-Since 2001, American Prairie Reserve has worked in northeastern Montana to create the largest protected wildlife area in the continental United States.
+Since 2001, American Prairie Reserve has been working in northeastern Montana to create the largest protected wildlife area in the continental United States.
 When complete, APR will be larger than Yellowstone National Park and contain many of the species present when Lewis and Clark first crossed the plains, including the nation's largest herd of free-roaming bison.
 Currently, the Reserve is home to native wildlife including bison, pronghorn, sage grouse, prairie dog, bald eagle and mountain lion.

 ASC directs Landmark, recruiting and training volunteer crews, and managing the project database.

 Crews live on the Reserve and collect data year-round, exploring the grasslands from the subzero weather of January to the heat of July and August.

 The open-source database produced during the study is used to manage and protect this wild landscape.